 - What Are the Options After FailedTest Tube Baby?

 A Test Tube Baby is a term used for a baby that is conceived outside the woman's body.
 The process by which a test tube baby is conceived is known as In Vitro Fertilization.
 In simpler words, under the IVF process, the eggs from the mother’s ovaries are retrieved and mixed with the father’s sperm in a laboratory dish for fertilization.
 A test-tube baby is a blessing to those women who can’t conceive naturally and is immensely popular worldwide.
 (1) (2)

 2- If the mother has problems in her fallopian tubes such as blockage, weak follicles, or a complicated uterus.

 4- If either father/mother or both have some disease and they don’t want it to travel to their baby.

-5- If one is single parent or same sex parent and want to fulfil their desire to become parents.
+5- If one is a single parent or same-sex parent and want to fulfill their desire to become parents.

 6- You can improve your chances of getting pregnant after an IVF treatment by following certain changes in lifestyle as suggested by the fertility experts.